-Our performance obligations are primarily satisfied at the point of purchase of an admission ticket, museum event, or provision of educational programs.
+The Foundation's performance obligations are primarily satisfied at the point of purchase of an admission ticket, museum event, or provision of educational programs.
 The transaction price is determined based on gross price, net of discounts or refunds.

-We have elected the optional exemption to not disclose amounts where the performance obligation is part of a contract which has an original expected duration of one year or less.
-We expect to recognize substantially all revenue on these remaining performance obligations over the next 12 months.
+The Foundation has elected the optional exemption to not disclose amounts where the performance obligation is part of a contract which has an original expected duration of one year or less.
+The Foundation expects to recognize substantially all revenue on these remaining performance obligations over the next 12 months.